WHYSTROHM

 Same day.
 Back in their hands.

-By the end of the day the founders shot, the set was done and sent back to them: a promo film, posters, and reels, organized and ready to post.
-They did not have to wait a week to see what a day of their own footage was worth.
+By the end of the day we shot, the kit was done and back in their hands: a hero film, ten message reels, three shop reels, story cuts, a full poster set, and a four-week posting plan, organized, aligned to the funnel, and ready to run.
+They did not have to wait a week to see what one day of footage was worth.
 They kept every creative call that matters.
-The system handled everything between the shoot and the post.
+The system handled everything between the shoot and the schedule.

 That is the whole shape of how this works.
 The founder owns the soul of the thing, the room, the relationships, the reason it exists.
-The engine owns the cadence: take the raw day, listen, organize, cut it to the page and the offer, and hand it back finished.
-One day in, one campaign out.
+The engine owns the cadence: take the raw day, clean it, organize it, align it to the funnel, cut the whole kit, and map the rollout.
+One day in, a launch out.

 The day, start to finish